AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 ## Calculated metric functions support

-The following basic and advanced sections list which calculated metrics are supported when exporting full tables:
+The following basic and advanced sections list which calculated metric functions are supported when exporting full tables:

 ### Basic function support